python/devguide/faq.rst

 .. _Pageant: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

-Can I make check-ins from machines other than the one I generated the keys on?
+Can I make commits from machines other than the one I generated the keys on?
 ------------------------------------------------------------------------------

+You can :ref:`make commits <hg-commit>` from any machine, since they will be recorded in your *local repository*.

-Yes, all you need is to make sure that the machine you want to check in code from has both the public and private keys in the standard place that ssh will look for them (i.e. ~/.ssh on Unix machines).
+However, to push these changes to the remote server, you will need proper credentials.
+All you need is to make sure that the machine you want to push changes from has both the public and private keys in the standard place that ssh will look for them (i.e. ~/.ssh on Unix machines).
 Please note that although the key file ending in .pub contains your user name and machine name in it, that information is not used by the